 GIGAEurope brings together private operators who build, operate and invest in the gigabit communications networks that enable Europe’s digital connectivity.

-The Board is the managing body of the association and it consists of 8 members, including two chairs, elected by the General Assembly.
+The Board is the managing body of the association and it consists of 8 members, including the Chair, elected by the General Assembly.

 The Board’s responsibilities include preparing the association’s strategy and main priorities, setting up permanent and/or ad-hoc committees, examining membership matters and analyzing strategic partnerships.
 The Board also prepares the annual activity report, the financial accounts and the budget and presents them to the General Assembly.